Skip to main content

 Project Genesis #

-At EPITA students can rely on EpiLife, a Mobile application (Android & iOS) to get information about their timetables.
+At EPITA students can rely on EpiLife, a Mobile application (Android & iOS) to check their timetables.

 EpiLife Android app